ICIJ/datashare-docs/concepts/running-modes.md

 ## How to change modes

 Datashare is shipped as a single executable, with all modes available.
 As previously mentioned, the default mode is the embedded mode.
-You can use `app start` to launch the web server, optionally specifying a mode.
+Running `datashare` with no arguments is equivalent to `datashare app start` — it starts the web application in the default mode.
+You can optionally specify a different mode.
 For instance on Ubuntu/Debian:

 ```sh
 datashare app start --mode SERVER \